-The home to Stairway Foundation Learning and Resource Center, Puerto Galera, is surrounded by some of the most diverse and unique marine life in the world.
+Puerto Galera – the home to Stairway Foundation’s Learning and Resource Center – is surrounded by some of the most diverse and unique marine life in the world.
 Despite conservation efforts from an ever growing dive industry in the area, the marine environment is under threat by destructive fishing methods, boat anchors, massive numbers of tourists snorkeling (and standing!) on the corals, and most of all the rise in water temperature.
 While the (almost entirely foreign owned) dive industry shows a natural interest to protect the marine environment , we see little indication that concern for the local environment has taken hold in the local population, or in the local government.

-Experience from conservation initiatives around the world shows that the most successful and sustainable ones are deeply rooted in the local population/community.
+Experience from conservation efforts around the world shows that the most successful and sustainable initiatives are deeply rooted in the local population/community.
 Hence, the advocacy starts with information and education, and the best audience for that are the children and youth.

 – A Student after a SAS trip

 Stairway’s Sea Adventure School (SAS) is a floating classroom that immerses students into marine environments in order to educate and inspire them beyond what is possible in a traditional classroom.
-The whole day sea adventure gives a chance for students to explore the intricacies and the interrelatedness of mangroves, sea grass and corals and how human activities affect these marine ecosystems.
+The whole day sea adventure gives a chance for students to explore the intricacies and the interrelatedness of mangroves, sea grass and coral reefs and get to understand how human activities affect these marine ecosystems.

-Aside from learning more about the three ecosystems, participants actively contribute to a cleaner and healthier local environment by cleaning up a mangrove area in a bay, which is congested with tons of rubbish washing in from the sea and coming from a nearby village as well as some nearby tourist destinations.
+Aside from learning more about the three ecosystems, participants actively contribute to a cleaner and healthier local environment by cleaning up a mangrove area in a bay, which is congested with tons of rubbish washing in from the sea and coming from nearby villages and tourist destinations.